Connie Maxwell Children's Home

-Connie Maxwell Children's Home is a residential group home headquartered in Greenwood, South Carolina, United States.
-Since 1892, Connie Maxwell Children’s Home has inspired thousands of children and families to dream of a brighter future while being cared for in a faith-filled, loving environment.
-With 5 locations across South Carolina, this ministry becomes a family to those who need it most, restoring hope through one of its core programs: Residential Care, Family Care, Foster Care, and Crisis Care.
+Connie Maxwell Children's Home is a Baptist-church run residential group home headquartered in Greenwood, South Carolina, United States.
+Since 1892, Connie Maxwell Children’s Home has cared for and supported thousands of children and families.
+With 4 locations across South Carolina, this ministry becomes a family to those who need it most, restoring hope through one of its core programs: Residential Care, Family Care, Foster Care, and Crisis Care.

 History

 W.W.
 Keys formally stated the call for an orphanage to be operated by South Carolina Baptists in a Baptist Courier editorial in 1888.
 Three years later a site was secured for the new orphanage, now a children's home, and it would be located in Greenwood, primarily through the generosity of Dr. J.C.
 Maxwell and his wife, Sarah.
 The Maxwell's had lost their seven-year-old daughter, Connie, to scarlet fever in 1883.
 To honor her memory, the Maxwell's gave South Carolina Baptists more than 480 acre and willed their estate to be used in starting this tender ministry for children.
 Twelve-year-old Susie Burton from Newberry County was the first child received into care on May 22, 1892.
 By year's end, 25 other boys and girls had joined Susie and Superintendent J.L.
 Vass in the new Baptist work.

 During the first years of operation most of the children were orphans.
 The major task of yesterday was to provide food, clothing, shelter, and Christian care.
 South Carolina Baptist Churches sponsored individual children at the rate of $6 per month.
 In the early years, each Connie Maxwell cottage had its own milk cow, garden, and poultry yard.
 The children also went to school in their cottages, attending four terms of 12 weeks each.

 Atha Thomas Jamison became Connie Maxwell's superintendent in 1900.
 Dr. Jamison saw early in his tenure that the new century brought changing needs for children.
 Already, Connie Maxwell was beginning to receive boys and girls who had at least one parent living but needed care because of some other family trauma.
 Connie Maxwell alumnus Dr. Sam Smith took over as superintendent in 1946.
 That same year, the name of the Connie Maxwell Orphanage was officially changed to Connie Maxwell Children's Home.

 The ensuing 30 years of the home's work under the leadership of Dr. Smith and Dr. John Murdoch saw individuals across South Carolina, particularly the lakelands, reaching out in many ways to the children.
 Many have given of themselves through such methods as Sunday School offerings, boxcars of produce, special sponsorships of children, gifts of canned goods and clothing, Christmas gifts and special work projects.